MicrosoftDocs/microsoft-365-docs/microsoft-365/loop/loop-components-teams.md

 If you disable these experiences as outlined in the [Settings management](loop-workspaces-configuration.md#settings-management-in-cloud-policy) section, the following experience-changes will apply:
 - The create/insert entry point within Teams messaging and Outlook email will be hidden.
 The users won't be able to create new .loop files.
 - Existing messages that would have formerly rendered as an interactive Loop component will instead render as a hyperlink.
 No interactive content is displayed within the app that Loop components have been disabled in.
-- When you click on the hyperlink or browse to a .loop file in OneDrive and click it to open, it will open in a separate browser tab.
+- When you click on the hyperlink or browse to a .loop file in OneDrive and click it to open, it opens in a separate browser tab.
 You will still be able to edit the file.

 ## Known issues